Bowero/simple-tcp-server/README.md

 Run `./server -h` to see all the options.
 As per now, there are not a lot:

 ```
--p / --port        Which port to use to open the server on \n"
+-p / --port        Which port to use to open the server on
-                   (default: 3490)\n"
+                   (default: 3490)
--b / --backlog     How many connections to accept in queue\n"
+-b / --backlog     How many connections to accept in queue
-                   (default: 10)\n"
+                   (default: 10)
--h / --help        Show this information\n"
+-h / --help        Show this information
 ```

 Then you can connect to it.
 The easiest way is to use telnet.